This article was updated by the Great British Mag content team on 26 October 2021

 The NHS is slow and cumbersome, and many Brits complain about it, but take it from an American living in the UK – the NHS is the best thing ever.
 Technically, it’s not free healthcare; you pay a surcharge as part of your visa application so that you can access it.
 But once you’ve paid that surcharge, you can rest easy knowing that no matter what happens, you’ll be taken care of.
 You can go to the doctor’s or the emergency room or even get surgery, and you won’t walk away with a huge bill hanging over your head.

 While America has social classes, the lines between them are a lot blurrier than they are in Britain.
-Brits care a whole lot about where they and everyone else fit into the giant, complicated social class ladder.
+Brits care a whole lot about where they and everyone else fit into the giant, complicated social class ladder – so it will be important for you to understand the British class system.
 There are loads of class markers in Britain, from what kind of accent you have to where you do your grocery shopping, and the Brits around you are always trying to work out where you fall on the class system.
 Just roll with it.

 British police forces are far less militarised than American ones.
 With the exception of Northern Ireland, police officers very rarely carry guns.
 They are instead armed with batons, incapacitant spray, and tasers.
 British police officers are typically trained to de-escalate conflict.
 They often wear stab vests while on duty as a precaution.